 Madison College Leadership Stories

-The Madison College District Board of Trustees has selected final candidates in the search to succeed President Dr. Jack E. Daniels III, who will retire in January.
+The Madison College Board of Trustees has named Dr. Tim Casper interim president to succeed retiring President Jack E. Daniels III.